Allergy and Asthma

 Aisha Mohammed, MD

 Dr. Mohammed specializes in both adult and pediatric Allergy and Immunology.
 She received her Honors Bachelors of Science in Biology with a minor in Psychology at the University of Toronto.
-She received his M.D. from Ross University School of Medicine and completed residency training in Pediatrics at the University of Texas Medical Branch.
+She received her M.D. from Ross University School of Medicine and completed residency training in Pediatrics at the University of Texas Medical Branch.
 She completed a fellowship in Allergy and Immunology at the University of Texas Medical Branch (UTMB).

 Dr. Mohammed specializes in diagnosing and managing allergic conditions including food, drug and venom allergies, asthma, rhinitis, polyps, urticaria, eczema and contact dermatitis.
 She also specializes in primary and secondary Immunodeficiencies and eosinophilic disorders.